Professor Peter SP Wong

-Professor Peter SP Wong is the Associate Dean of the School of PCPM.
-As of 2021, he has over 110 publications and was granted over AUD $2.2 Million in research funding.
+Professor Peter SP Wong is the Associate Dean, Construction Management of the School of PCPM.
+As of 2023, he has over 120 publications and was granted over AUD $2.9 Million in research funding.

 Professor Wong is leading the construction management discipline of RMIT University.
 He is a chartered quantity surveyor and a chartered builder with solid industry experience.
 He worked as a quantity surveyor with Rider Levett Bucknall Ltd, and was involved in a number of prestigious construction projects that amount to A$1.8 billion.
 He has rich teaching experience in Hong Kong, Singapore, Sydney and Melbourne.

 - Developing Virtual reality (VR) based online self-evaluation platform to reduce compliance risk of the building and plumbing works in Victoria, AUD$60,000 funded by Victorian Building Authority (VBA) Research Grant, 2022-2024